 Isacoustic is an intriguing new print and online poetry journal recently founded by poet Barton Smock.
-They are quick to respond to submissions and offer payment $15/$20 depending on if it was submitted or solicited, respectively.
+They are quick to respond to submissions and offer payment $15.
 You can read past issues on their web site to get a feel for their aesthetic.

 I wondered how and why this poetry journal came to be, so I asked founder and editor Barton Smock a few questions to find out.
 See my interview with Smock and a link to their submission guidelines below.